 What is CBD?

-CBD (cannabidiol) is one of hundreds of different compounds found in cannabis, a plant that has been used medicinally for centuries.
+CBD (cannabidiol) is one of the hundreds of different compounds found in cannabis, a plant that has been used medicinally for centuries.
 CBD is part of a group of cannabis-derived compounds known as cannabinoids.

 These cannabinoids have been found to offer a variety of therapeutic benefits.
 The most famous cannabinoid is THC (tetrahydrocannabinol), which is the compound responsible for the ‘high’ associated with cannabis use.